 Skip to main content

-ChemEx allows simulating CPMG or CEST profiles based on a given set of input parameters.
-Such simulations may be useful to learn about the effects of each individual parameter on the final results.
+ChemEx enables the simulation of CPMG or CEST profiles based on a specified set of input parameters.
+These simulations are useful for exploring the impact of each parameter on the results.

 chemex simulate -e <FILE> \